TaCo Tablet Control

 In landscape, the Fader button in the Menu bar opens the fader for the currently selected path.

-On L550, L500 Plus, L500, L350 and L300 consoles with the Control Tile fitted, TaCo and the Control Tile always display the same path.
+On L550, L500 Plus, L500, L350 and L300 consoles with the Control Tile fitted, TaCo and the Control Tile will always display the same path when Follow Console Path is engaged.

 Some parameters, such as EQ band gain, panning and Stem/Aux send level, can be reset from TaCo.
 Parameters with this feature enabled have an arrow beside their value.